 Esau, who for one meal sold his birthright; for you know also that afterwards, wishing to inherit the blessing, he was rejected, for he found not a place for repentance, although with tears having earnestly sought it.
 (Hebrews 12:16)

 Through the deception of Jacob and his mother, Rebekah, Isaak gave the unconditional birthright blessing to Jacob.
-This blessing granted to Jacob Israel the following things:
+This blessing granted the following things to Jacob Israel:

 May eloahim give you of the dew of heaven, and of the fatness of the earth, and abundance of grain and wine.
 Let peoples serve you, and nations bow down to you.
 Be a ruler over your brothers, and may your mother’s sons bow down to you.
 Cursed be every one who curses you, and blessed be every one who blesses you!
 (Genesis 27:28-29)